Tatlayoko Lake Bird Observatory

 TLBO operates on NCC's Tatlayoko Lake Ranch, a 939-acre (380-hectare) conservation property that is at the heart of our conservation work in the Tatlayoko Valley.

-A late-night project to band northern saw whet owls started at TLBO in 2013 (Photo by NCC)
+Bander Chris Chutter and a northern saw whet owl at TLBO (Photo by NCC)

 Certified professional banders ensure all bird banding is done in accordance to best practices that minimize disturbance to the animals.

 Starting in 2013 we began a late-night capture and banding of northern saw-whet owls.

 The crew also conducts a daily census of birds in the area.
 Swans, raptors, owls and many other species not normally caught in the mist nets are counted and recorded during census.